MAGI003769/ssd_keras/README.md

 Weights are ported from the original models and are available [here](https://mega.nz/#F!7RowVLCL!q3cEVRK9jyOSB9el3SssIA).
 You need `weights_SSD300.hdf5`, `weights_300x300_old.hdf5` is for the old version of architecture with 3x3 convolution for `pool6`.

 This code was tested with `Keras` v1.2.2, `Tensorflow` v1.0.0, `OpenCV` v3.1.0-dev

+## Experiment Record:

+### 2017/9/27

+- Add more testing images.
+The accuracy is, although not bad, lower than expected.
+Particularly, some objects are ignored as their low confidence.
+There is, as well, some wrong classification (eg. treat horse as cow).

+- There was no dropout for current trained network.
+Thus, it is conjectured as the reason for not sufficiently good result.